 Option 1: Direct connection

-If your SQL Server is accessible from the public internet, even if it is behind a firewall, then we can connect to it directly.
-For example, if you are running on Amazon RDS for SQL Server or on a corporate network with an public endpoint.
+If your SQL Server is accessible from the public internet, even if it is behind a firewall, then we can connect securely to it directly via our pre-built integration.
+For example, if you are running on Amazon RDS for SQL Server or on a corporate network with a public endpoint.
 You can whitelist Faraday's IPs to increase security.
-All we will need are connection details for a read-only user.
+All we'll need are connection details for a read-only user.

 If your SQL Server is not accessible from the public internet, which is very common for on-prem installations, you can schedule a CSV export and transfer via SFTP.
 Even within SFTP, there are options - you can give us access to your corporate SFTP server, or upload directly to our SFTP server.
 Faraday uses AWS Transfer for SFTP which is the industry gold standard for security.